16 August 2016

 • R. Kids shouldn’t watch it without their parents there.

-• Unrated.
-The MPAA didn’t give it an official rating, so dumber parents won’t notice it’s functionally an NC-17 film when their kids download it.
+• UNRATED, or X, or XXX.
+The MPAA didn’t give it any official rating.
+So dumber parents won’t notice these movies are functionally NC-17 films, or explicit pornography, until they catch their kids watching them.

 And I’ll tell you why.
 The MPAA ratings board is representative of the larger, pagan culture.
 Not the Christian culture.
 Some Christians are more conservative than others, but pretty much all of us agree: The MPAA isn’t as strict as we would be.
 There’s some harsh stuff in even G-rated movies.